dustinlyons/nixos-config/README.md

 | id_ed25519_agenix   | MacOS / NixOS    | Used to encrypt and decrypt secrets.  |

 ##### Copy keys from USB drive
-This script auto-detectes a USB drive connected to the current machine.
+This script auto-detectes a USB drive connected to the current system.
 > Keys must be named `id_ed25519` and `id_ed25519_agenix`.
 ```sh
 nix run github:dustinlyons/nixos-config#copyKeys